jade211/Digital-Atlas/user_manual/user_manual.md

 ## 5.1 Overview

 The Digital Atlas area details page is an extensive information resource that provides users with a thorough understanding of the designated area in Ireland.
 Here, users get access to a wide range of data covering many areas that are essential for gaining a thorough picture of the locality.
-The area details page is made to give users a comprehensive overview of the area they have selected, covering everything from crime rates to school information, transport to amenities, housing costs, and rent costs.
+The area details page is made to give users a comprehensive overview of the area they have selected, covering everything from crime rates to school information, transport to amenities, housing costs and rent costs.

 ## 5.2 Types of Information Available